Judge wants Justice Department to detail decision on charging Infowars correspondent accused in Jan. 6 riot

-“The events of January 6 were an attack on the foundation of our democracy,” he wrote.
+“The events of January 6 were an attack on the foundation of our democracy,” Faruqui wrote.
 “But this does not relieve the Department of Justice from following its own guidelines, written to preserve the very same democracy.”

 Shroyer was arrested this week on charges of trespassing and disorderly conduct on the Capitol grounds.
 Shroyer, prosecutors say, violated an agreement not to engage in such behavior that he signed after being removed from a 2019 impeachment hearing for heckling a Democratic lawmaker.